Skip to content

 • Encryption at rest

-• Volume expansion when drivesPerCopy ≥ 2 (RAID10 expansion).
-Online expansion is supported today only when drivesPerCopy=1.
+• Volume expansion when stripeWidth ≥ 2 (RAID10 expansion).
+Online expansion is supported today only when stripeWidth=1.

-• KubeVirt live migration support — implemented as a controlled multi-attach shim that lets two pods on different nodes hold the same volume during the live-migration window.
+• KubeVirt live migration support — implemented as a deliberately fake ReadWriteMany: a controlled multi-attach shim that lets two pods on different nodes hold the same volume during the live-migration window only.

-• Enterprise Linux distribution support — Red Hat Enterprise Linux, OpenShift (RHCOS), SUSE Linux Enterprise Server, SLE Micro, and Talos Linux.
+• Enterprise Linux distribution support — OpenShift (RHCOS), SUSE Linux Enterprise Server, SLE Micro, and Talos Linux.
 See Compatibility.

 Not planned